 If your business has purchased general liability insurance, your premium should be indicated in the General Liability Declarations section of your policy.
 The declarations should also list the key factors that were used to calculate your premium.
 These typically include rates, rating classifications, and the rating basis, such as your annual sales or payroll.

-Elements of the Rating System
+ISO Rating System

-- the classifications assigned to your business
+- Classifications assigned to the business

-- the rates assigned to those classifications (adjusted for the limits you have chosen)
+- Rates assigned to those classifications

 A general liability policy includes two types of coverage: premises and operations coverage and products and completed work coverage.
 For many classifications, these coverages are rated separately.
 That is, one rate applies to premises and operations coverage and another rate applies to products and completed work coverage.